alexmgrant/reading/staff-engineer/README.md

   - read PR's across org
   - read tech specs & proposals that are public
   - attend/watch internal presentations focused on relavent product areas

+Write it down / write a lot
+> If you can't capture a problem statement or idea in a coherent, concise paragraph you need to do more research and you'll have a rough time trying to convince others

+Make your managers job easier
+- bring them multiple recommendations / suggestions for solutions and ask for feedback

+Think intentionally about creating opportunities for other engineers you work with to grow their skills and get access to visibility

+Build Relationships early